uwex-learning-tech/sbplus-v3/README.md

 _none at the moment_

 #### 3.1.2 (11/07/2017)
-* Author profile is now aligned right to avoid text wrapping alignment issues
+* Author profile is now aligned to the right to avoid alignment issues with text wrapping
 * Hide General Info under Menu when no general info is provided in the XML
-* Video/audio automatically paused when opening a menu item under menu
+* Video/audio automatically paused when opening a menu item
 * Removed centralized author profile request when there is no author specified
 * SBPLUS root directory defaults to `sources/` when not specified in the manifest
 * Removed duplicate logo requests when page has no widget contents